 Users with Viewer permissions can edit only their own notebooks.

-To add a text block, click the plus icon above or below an existing notebook entry.
-Add a chart or text block
+To add a text block, click the plus icon above or below an existing notebook entry and choose Add a text block.

 You can copy any existing notebook to start a new one.